 Directions

-For the meatballs: in the large bowl, mix the breadcrumbs, egg, cheese, parsley, salt, pepper, and milk until combined.
-Gently fold in the meat until combined, being careful not to over mix.
+For the meatballs: in the large bowl, mix the breadcrumbs, egg, cheese, parsley, salt, pepper, garlic powder, onion powder.
+Pour in enough milk to create a wet sand consistency when mixed.
+Gently mix in the meat until combined, being careful not to over mix.

 Form the meat mixture into tiny balls (about 1 inch balls) and bake at 400 degrees for about 10 minutes.